Briggs v. Elliott: Aftermath

 Although Brown resulted in a legal victory against segregation, it was a costly victory for those associated with Briggs.
-Reverend Joseph DeLaine, the generally acknowledged leader of Summerton's African-Americans, was fired from his post at a local school in Silver.
+Reverend Joseph DeLaine, the generally acknowledged leader of Summerton's African Americans, was fired from his post at a local school in Silver.
 His wife, Mattie, was also fired from her position at Scott's Branch, as were all of the other signatories.
 De Laine's church was burned, and he moved to Buffalo, New York in 1955 after he had survived an attempted drive-by shooting.
 Both Harry and Eliza Briggs, on behalf of whose children the suit was filed, lost their jobs.
 Harry spent more than a decade working in Florida to support the family.
 Eliza eventually joined her children in New York.

 Judge Waring had already been shunned by the white community in Charleston and subjected to attacks for previous decisions favorable to equal rights.
 After his dissent in the three-judge panel, he retired in 1952 and moved to New York.

 Eventually, the state of South Carolina awarded Eliza Briggs its highest civilian honor, the Order of the Palmetto.
 Reverend Joseph A. De Laine, Harry and Eliza Briggs, and Levi Pearson were awarded Congressional Gold Medals posthumously in 2003.
+The Briggs v.
+Elliot case is remembered as a pivotal moment in the struggle for racial equality and educational justice.
+It exposed the systemic inequalities in the American education system and paved the way for desegregation efforts in schools nationwide.

+In 2024, the National Park Service announced grants to renovate and restore multiple equalization schools constructed during South Carolina's "separate but equal" efforts in the 1950s.
+Several such schools have been added to the National Register of Historic Places.